lisamarieandersson/cv/README.md

 ## Lisa Marie Andersson

 This is a website with my digital CV.
-It contains different pages with a presentation of me, how to get in touch, info about my education, work experience, tech stack etc.
+It contains different pages with a presentation of me, how to get in touch, info about my education, work experience, my tech stack, skills etc.
 <br>

 Under **_Projects_** you can view the most resent projects I've done within web development.